philipc2/cdds-at-uiuc.github.io/_services/climate-econ.md

 # Research questions

-## What are the implications of using financial asset pricing models for climate policy?
+## How does climate risk impact the cost of carbon?

 Climate-economy integrated assessment models (IAMs) are the state-of-the-art tool policymakers use to assess the benefits and costs of climate policy.
 Conventional IAMs generally assess the benefits and costs of climate policy within a "neoclassical growth" framework.
 However, such models struggle to comprehensively incoroporate risk in their policy recommendations.
 Recently, financial asset pricing models have been implemented to better understand how risk impacts CO<sub>2</sub> prices, but lack accurate climate emulation.
 We're working to update `EZClimate`, a financial asset pricing based IAM, to be in line with the sixth assessment report issued by the IPCC, including implementing a simple climate emulator in the model framework.